stefapi/vesselharbor/.junie/architecture.md

 # Project Architecture

-This document outlines the architecture of the FastAPI Vue Template project.
+This document outlines the architecture of the VesselHarbor project.

 ## Overview